Author: Jarle Elshaug

 For OTP your favourite authenticator app on iPhone or Android can be used (e.g. Microsoft, Google, Authy,…) having a first time on-the-fly registration by scanning a QR code.

+For U2F and roaming support, an external USB or NFC security key is required giving a seamless registration and login just by a “touch” e.g. YubiKey .
+For none roaming, you could use a device supporting PIN/Fingerprint/Touch-ID/Face-ID e.g. laptop, iPhone or Android.
+Password-less and username-less mode is supported.
+With the username-less mode you don’t need to initially provide any information.
+The authenticator does not ask for username nor password.
+There are no traditional first step authentication needed either.
 Note, OTP and others are phishable.
-For the time beeing, U2F is the only solution that is not phishable.
+For the time being, U2F is the only solution that is not phishable.
 U2F integrates with back-end using a public key, and authentication then “magically” doesn’t work when it is a malicious site.
 This is the #1 reason for using U2F - FIDO2/WebAuthn.

-If your web application supports OAuth or OpenID Connect, it can be setup to use PlugSSO as provider.
-Users then get Single Sign-On by PlugSSO and becomes automatically accepted by destination application.
+Cloud and on-premise web applications supporting OAuth or OpenID Connect can be setup to use PlugSSO as provider.
+Users then get authentication and Single Sign-On by PlugSSO and becomes automatically accepted by destination application.

 Configuration, one or more Domains configured with: